anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 (HLE, do not do other class work in this class or else the teacher will beat you. homework homework homework)

+### SL French (FSF3UB, FSF4UB)

+(according to sl frenchers they say that its trash bc nobody knows french in the first place and its IB LOL)

 ### HL French (FIF3UB)

 This course is honestly nothing to worry about.
 You'll have regular writing, reading, listening and oral evaluations, and that's about it.
 This class is fun, most of the time we just goof around in it.
 If you keep up at a regular pace, a Level 7 is easy.
 You don't need to "grind" this class.